-My answers to these questions are NO – there are no tips or tricks to getting better PT scores or through challenging selection programs.
-There is NO SECRET SAUCE.
-Your increases in performance all requires WORK.
-But, I do have strategies and methods to help.
-See the question below that prompted the above rant:
+There are no tips or tricks to getting better PT scores or through challenging selection programs.
+There is no secret sauce.
+Your increases in performance require work, but I have strategies and methods to help.

 Stew, Do you have any tips to scoring better on the Navy PST.
-It seems that I can do OK on the events individually, but putting them all together 500yd swim, pushups, situps, pullups, and 1.5 mile run is killing my PT and run scores.
+It seems that I can do OK on the events individually, but putting them all together (500-yard swim, push-ups, sit-ups, pull-ups, 1.5-mile run) is killing my PT and run scores.
 Thanks for the time.
 Jack

-Swim first – Do your swim first as it will tire you out for upper body PT and the run.
-Your glycogen, electrolytes (energy stores) will be lower and need to be replenished during the workout / test itself with sips of some form of sugar/electrolyte drink that you like (Gatorade, etc) especially if you are sweating profusely during the test.
-See more info here – Combat Swimmer Stroke (video)
+Swim first: Do your swim first as it will tire you out for upper-body PT and the run.
+Your glycogen and electrolytes (energy stores) will be lower and need to be replenished during the workout and test.
+Sip some form of sugar/electrolyte drink that you like (Gatorade, etc.), especially if you are sweating profusely during the test.
+See more info here -- Combat Swimmer Stroke (video)

-Push-ups – It is recommended to do push-ups, bench presses, dips, military presses in an upper body workout every other day with regular changes to focus on strength and muscle stamina with your body weight.
-More push-ups means you are taking a strength training exercise and getting your first few reps and turning it into a muscle endurance exercise.
-Play around with bigger sets to push your endurance in this exercise but use the days in between push days to rest that muscle group.
-Do legs days or cardio days in between days of max push-ups (pushing) workouts.
-See Push-up Push for 2 week challenge.
+Push-ups: It is recommended to do push-ups, bench presses, dips and military presses in an upper-body workout every other day, with regular changes to focus on strength and muscle stamina with your body weight.
+More push-ups means you are taking a strength exercise, getting your first few reps and turning it into a muscle endurance exercise.
+Play around with bigger sets to push your endurance in this exercise, but use the days between push days to rest that muscle group.
+Do leg days or cardio days between days of max push-up (pushing) workouts.
+See Push-up Push for a two-week challenge.
 But see proper push-ups for form tips.

-Sit-ups – Like running, sit-ups require you to learn a goal pace.
-For instance, if you want 100 sit-ups in 2 minutes, you need a pace of 25 sit-ups in 30 seconds.
+Sit-ups: Like running, sit-ups require you to learn a goal pace.
+For instance, if you want 100 sit-ups in two minutes, you need a pace of 25 sit-ups in 30 seconds.
 Most people lose their pace when they do 30-35+ in the first 30 seconds.
 Then they discover that they cannot match that pace in the next 1:30 and maybe only achieve 65-70 sit-ups.
-Learn the pace and in a few days you will score in the 80-90s if that was your problem.
-See Proper Situp Pace Drills.
+Learn the pace, and in a few days, you will score in the 80-90s if that was your problem.
+See Proper Sit-up Pace Drills.

-Pull-ups – These are the toughest for most people.
-Heavier people tend to have more issues but the bottom line is you have to practice pull-ups, or start by getting used to your bodyweight hanging from the bar.
-See Three Step Progression for Pull-ups.
+Pull-ups: These are the toughest for most people.
+Heavier people tend to have more issues, but you have to practice pull-ups or start by getting used to your body weight hanging from the bar.
+See Progression for Pull-ups.
 Also try the Pull-up Push.

-Learn How to Transition from the PT to the Run.
-Taking the 10 minutes in between the PT and the run and get the blood back down to your legs after max rep sets of push-ups, sit-ups, and pull-ups is key to you running efficiently in the next event.
+Learn how to Transition from the PT to the run.
+Take the 10 minutes between the PT and the run and get the blood back down to your legs after max-rep sets of push-ups, sit-ups and pull-ups.
+That is key to running efficiently in the next event.

-1.5 mile run – Learn your goal pace and stick to it.
-Practice it with 400-800m intervals.
+1.5-mile run: Learn your goal pace and stick to it.
+Practice it with 400- to 800-meter intervals.
 Running last is a tough combination that you have to get used to.
-In fact, even when doing a longer distance runs 4-5+ miles, make sure the last 1.5 miles of the run are at close to testing/goal pace speed.
-Push yourself on the last 1.5 mile run in other words.
-This is preparing you for the last event of the PST this way and you can do that any day.
+Even when doing 4-5+ miles, make sure the last 1.5 miles of the run are at close to testing/goal pace speed.
+Push yourself on the last 1.5-mile run.
 See 1.5 mile Running Link.

 Putting it all together, I created the PST Clinic to teach a strategy to preparing and testing yourself so you reach optimal scores.
 See how to take a PST and build a strategy around your strengths and weaknesses.
-To do this requires you to regularly test yourself with self PST workouts.
-In fact, doing the Double PST is always a good way to make a single PST easier.
+To do this requires you to test yourself regularly with PST workouts.
+Doing the Double PST is always a good way to make a single PST easier.